infiniflow/infinity/docs/references/pysdk_api_reference.md

 table_object.to_df()
 ```

-Returns the query result in pandas DataFrame format.
+Returns the query result as a tuple consists of a pandas DataFrame and a dict.

 :::tip NOTE
 Call `to_df()` in a chain after (not necessarily "immediately after") `output(columns)` on the same table object.